 The First Coast does offer exciting day trips for those of you wishing to expand your travel horizons beyond our Historic District and our pristine beaches.
-We have charted out several road trips that allow you to enjoy a wonderful breakfast at the Addison, do some exploring and still be back at the inn by Happy Hour, ready to share your unique experiences.
+We have charted out several road trips that allow you to enjoy a wonderful breakfast at the Addison, do some exploring, and still be back at the inn by Happy Hour, ready to share your unique experiences.

 To the North:

-The barrier Islands north of Amelia Island offer plenty of opportunity for exploration.
+The barrier Islands north of Amelia Island offer plenty of opportunities for exploration.
 Jekyll Island is the second island to the north of us and is home to the Georgia Sea Turtle Center.
 The center is full of interactive displays and information about sea turtles but our favorite part of the center is the sea turtle rehabilitation center.
-Visitors can view several pools filled with a variety sea turtles undergoing treatment for disease, barnacles and missing limbs.
+Visitors can view several pools filled with a variety of sea turtles undergoing treatment for diseases, barnacles, and missing limbs.
 It is a tough life being a sea turtle and sometimes they need a little help.
 Turtles that are fully rehabilitated get released back into the wild while others are donated to aquariums.
 Distance from Amelia Island: 62 miles.
 Drive time: approximately 1 hour and 15 minutes.

 Savannah, Georgia is further north but well within the day trip distance from The Addison.
 There is plenty of time to stroll along River Street, have lunch and take a trolley tour through the Historic District with its cobblestone streets, manicured gardens, and oak-shaded parks drizzling with silvery Spanish Moss.
 Distance from Amelia Island: 130 miles.
 Drive time: approximately 2 hours and 10 minutes.